 Property Price Growth since 2014: 17.04%

-With the fastest-growing population of any UK city outside of Manchester, the popular myth that Leeds has an abundance of residential property is actually the opposite.
-The Leeds population is growing seven times faster than London’s, meaning there’s actually a severe undersupply.
+With the fastest-growing population of any UK city outside of Manchester, the popular myth that Leeds has an abundance of residential property is the opposite.
+The Leeds population is growing seven times faster than London’s, meaning there’s a severe undersupply.
 With nearly £7 billion of development in the pipeline, demand is huge for one of the largest economic centres outside of London.

 Redevelopment is a key driver for Leeds and the regeneration of the South Bank area will be one of the most significant transformations the city has seen in 100 years.
 South Bank will aim to double the size of Leeds city centre, delivering a space equivalent to 350 football pitches in size that will provide over 35,000 jobs and 8,000 homes.
 As one of the largest city-centre initiatives in Europe, it will capture the growth of Leeds city-centre for the coming decades.